 In case you don’t have the physical keyboard to press the shortcut keys, you can also go to Control Panel, click Ease of Access, from there select the Ease of Access Center, and finally click on the "Start On-Screen Keyboard" button to open up the on-screen keyboard.

 The Ease of Access button is available on the startup screen (or log in screen) of all the versions of Windows.

 Once you click on it, you’ll see a menu with multiple Ease of Access tools.
 Here select the option "turn on Windows on-screen keyboard" to launch it.

 Access on-screen keyboard in Windows 7

 Apart from the above options, you can also access the on-screen keyboard from the All Programs menu in Windows 7.
-To do so, click on the Start menu and select All Programs.
+Here’s how to do it:

 Access on-screen keyboard in Windows 10